-A fireplace is easy and safe to use if you know it and it is in good condition
+A fireplace is easy and safe to use if it is in good condition and you know how it works

 Always get to know a fireplace's features and read its instructions for use before you light a fire.
 Then you can enjoy the heat and the atmosphere of a real fire.
 Modern fireplaces are safe and also easy to use.
 Hazardous situations are usually caused by lack of knowledge and understanding and using the fireplace incorrectly.